Effective training of deep convolutional neural networks for hyperspectral image classification through artificial labeling: Discussion

+Analysing the results from the Table~\ref{tab:exp1}, one can notice that pre-training improves accuracy in some networks more than in others.
+We suspect that an important factor determining such differences is the capacity of neural networks.
+We argue this with fact that artificial neural network with greater number of parameters is able to better process information contained in the entire image, which we utilize in the pre-training phase.
+Therefore, the architecture~\cite{yu2017convolutional} with the smallest number of parameters achieves a smaller increment of the accuracy in comparison to other two networks.

+However, one must to be aware that there are a number of other factors that affect network performance.
+In particular, architectures~\cite{lee2017going,yu2017convolutional} were designed for the task of HSI classification.
+With an emphasis on the architecture~\cite{yu2017convolutional}, which has been studied on a small training data sets, and therefore has competitive accuracy even without pre-training.
+On the other hand, architecture~\cite{liu2018siamese} was designed for a slightly different training regimen, which may explain the fact that it achieves worse results than the other two.

-Our results confirm the general conclusion that the more layers a network has, the more it gains with pre-training scheme.
-Recently, a number of works affirm that it is possible to effectively learn low and high level features within the network in an unsupervised fashion.
-Our approach could be easily transferred to traditional (RGB) computer vision, improving e.g. the automatic learning scheme~\cite{Le2012highlarge}.
-Semi-automatic systems like~\cite{Girshick2014rich}, which use only a part of the annotation, could be made fully unsupervised.
+Our approach could be used for semi-automatic systems like~\cite{Girshick2014rich}, which use only a part of the annotation, and could be made fully unsupervised.
 Furthermore, we believe this is one approach for self-taught learning~\cite{Raina2007self}, that can be helpful in diverse application of deep learning models.
 We note, however, that optimization would require further studies to address the issue of which layers benefit most of this scheme, i.e. similar to~\cite{yosinski2014transfer}.
-Our experiments show, that the proposed scheme is largely resistant to the incorrect estimation of the number of classes, hence its parametrization can be considered low-cost.
+Our experiments show that the proposed scheme is largely resistant to the incorrect estimation of the number of classes, hence its parametrization can be considered low-cost.
 It can be also viewed as a confirmation of traditional software development principle of `divide and conquer', as of even older proverb, \emph{`divide et impera'}.